Kimati Dinizulu

-Nana Kimati Dinizulu (27 September 1956 – 7 July 2013) was an American virtuoso percussionist, widely acclaimed for his artistry with African percussion (including apentemma, apente, sankofa, kyene, djembe, and caxixi) in jazz, folk, classical, popular, ballet, and musical theater.
+Nana Kimati Dinizulu (27 September 1956 – 7 July 2013) was an American virtuoso percussionist, who was widely acclaimed for his artistry with African percussion (including Apentemma, Apente, Sankofa, Kyene, djembe, and caxixi).
+He wrote works in the areas of jazz, folk, classical, popular, ballet, and musical theater.

 Life and career

 Dinizulu was born September 27, 1956, in New York City.
-He began playing drums and other percussion instruments in his early childhood.
+At an early age, he began playing drums and other percussion instruments.
 He drew inspiration from the musical heritage of his family.
 For many generations, the Dinizulu clan had been active in music and performance.
 Dinizulu's father, Nana Yao Opare Dinizulu (aka Gus Dinizulu, né Augustus Edwards; 1930–1991), an American, was an internationally acclaimed African drummer.
 Dinizulu's mother, Ohema Afua Owusua (née Alice Brown; 1930–2007), also an American, was a principal dancer for Asadata Dafora's Dance Company — the first dance company to put African dance and music on Broadway in the United States from the 1930s to the 1950s.

-To gain a deeper knowledge of African traditions, as a young man, Dinizulu, traveled to Ghana where he lived and learned for two years and then he moved back to the United States.
-Since then, he has made over 30 trips to Africa, where he resided part of the year.
+To gain a deeper knowledge of African traditions, as a young man Dinizulu traveled to Ghana where he lived and learned for two years before returning to the United States.
+Since then, he made over 30 trips to Africa, where he resided for part of the year.
 While in Ghana, he studied with expert drummers, Kofi Nabenadi, C. K. Ganyo, and Sully Emmorro.
-He also learned from elders of the Fanti people, master drummers whose tutelage proved invaluable in his development as a leading practitioner of African drumming.
-A major influence on his musical growth and creative energies was his involvement with the Fanti’s Asafo (warrior) music, a tradition dating back many centuries.
+He also learned from elders of the Fanti people.
+A major influence on his musical growth was his involvement with the Fanti’s Asafo (warrior) music, a tradition dating back many centuries.

 Apart from this, Dinizulu studied extensively with Haitian master drummers, Louis Celestine, Frisner Augustin, and Alphonse Cimber.
 He also studied various forms of traditional music from Brazil with the late Loramil Machado.
 Additionally, Dinizulu studied African and African-American hand drumming with his father, Baba Chief Bey (James Hawthorne Bey), Baba Kwame Ishangi, and many others.
 In addition, he has conducted extensive research with the Maroons of Jamaica, the Ewe of Togo, the Orisha worshipers of Trinidad and Tobago, Rada ritual musicians in Haiti and the Ring Shouters of the Georgia Sea Islands.